 - Your gift must come to Willow Valley Communities outright – it cannot be used to establish a life-income arrangement or support a donor-advised fund.
 Because the Foundation is classified by the IRS as a Supporting Organization, QCDs must be given to Willow Valley Communities, a 501(c)(3) organization.
 Please call or email us to request the EIN.

 - Although the distribution will be free from income tax, it will not generate an income tax charitable deduction.

 - This giving option may be of particular benefit for those who do not itemize deductions.

-In addition to current gifts that will support the campaign, planned estate gifts are very important to the future of Willow Valley Communities.
-There are a number of options for creating a planned gift either currently or through your estate, including charitable gift annuities, charitable remainder trusts, outright bequests, and gifts of life insurance.
-In some instances, new or increased planned gifts made in response to this campaign may be counted toward the $20 million campaign goal and may help qualify you for special “named gift opportunities” in the new Memory Care Center.
-New and increased planned gifts are an excellent way to augment your current gift to the campaign.
-Please contact the Foundation for details about how qualifying planned gifts will be counted and credited to the “This is Personal” campaign.
+Planned estate gifts are vital to the future of this Center and there are a number of options for creating a planned gift through your estate, including charitable gift annuities, charitable remainder trusts, outright bequests, and gifts of life insurance.
+In some instances, new or increased planned gifts may help you reserve a special “named gift opportunity” in the new Memory Care Center.
+Planned gifts are an excellent way to augment your current gift to the campaign and it can be executed using a simple codicil.

 A Gift of Jewelry, Art, or Other Real Estate